-This program is designed for students ages 5-21 who are emotionally, behaviorally and/or socially impaired.
+This program is designed for students kindergarten through 12th grade who are emotionally, behaviorally and/or socially impaired.
 Students are provided with academic instruction within the context of a structured behavior management plan.
 Mainstreaming is available when educationally appropriate.

 Program Design